Habitat for Humanity International

 - Interns are urged to complete the full term of their internship and will accordingly receive a reference on successful completion thereof.

-- The intern must keep confidential any and all unpublished information made known during the course of the internship and not publish any reports or papers on the basis of information obtained except with the written approval and authorization of HFHI
+- The intern must keep confidential any and all unpublished information made known during the internship and not publish any reports or papers on the basis of information obtained except with HFHI’s written approval and authorization.

 HOW TO APPLY: